SebastianNeuhofer/Robothon-2023-Grand-Challenge-TechWi-e-nBot-Team-Report/BYOD.md

+This page deals with the BYOD-Task.
+To see the report of the [Taskboard](README.md)-report, click here.
 # BYOD: verification of a voltage supply unit

 The selected device for the BYOD task is an old voltage supply unit that has been used in a laboratory.
 Since these devices require regular verification, an automated solution would decrease the workload for workers in the lab and enhance the service life of the devices by reducing unnecessary exchanges.